 Consistency is the key here.
 You cannot assume that being nice to your customers on the first few days and then stay loyal to your brand forever.
 If you want more, you have to give more.

-Hence, a consistently executed customer experience is one of the best strategies for increasing ROT, improving loyalty, and enhancing retention as well.
+Hence, a consistently executed customer experience is one of the best strategies for increasing ROI, improving loyalty, and enhancing retention as well.
+These customer experience metrics will help you in measuring customer experience and understanding how it is helping your business.

 One of the surveys conducted by McKinsey concluded that enhancing customer/user experience has the potential to enhance user experience as well.
 It results in revenue increase by 15% while lowering 20% expense of branding messages or promotions.